HCDE439/PubNubArduinoBridge/README.md

-# PubNub Arduino Bridge
+# PubNub Bridge
-A simple Processing sketch to bridge a serial port to PubNub
+A simple Processing sketch to bridge an Arduino serial port to PubNub

 ## Installation
 - Download a ZIP of this project